-Not sure of what type of foundation you might already have?
-Are you looking to build a new home and needing to know the options that you might have for a foundation?
-Understanding the three types of residential foundations used by builders will help arm you with the knowledge needed to make the best decision for your foundation now and for the future.
+Not sure of what type of foundation you already have?
+Or are you planning on building a new home in Houston or in a neighboring location?
+In any of these cases, understanding the three types of residential foundations available nowadays will arm you with the knowledge you need to make the best decision for your home now and for the future.

-The use of each foundation depends significantly on the location and type of soil the building will set on first and foremost, and the kind of home to be constructed.
-Homes that are built in Houston and the surrounding areas are most likely built upon a concrete slab or the post and beam foundation.
+The use of each type of foundation depends on the location, type of soil, and type of home to be constructed.
+Homes that are built in Houston and the surrounding areas are most likely built upon a slab-on-grade or pier and beam foundation.